bowdenk7/express-typescript-starter/README.md

 Navigate to `http://localhost:3000`

 # TypeScript + Node
-The main purpose of this repo is to show a good end-to-end project setup and workflow for writing Node code in TypeScript.
+The main purpose of this repository is to show a good end-to-end project setup and workflow for writing Node code in TypeScript.
 I will try to keep this as up-to-date as possible, but community contributions and recommendations for improvements are encourage and will be most welcome.

 In the next few sections I will call out everything that changes when adding TypeScript to an Express project.
 Note that all of this has already been setup for this project, but feel free to use this as a reference for converting other Node.js project to TypeScript.

-> **Note on editors!** - TypeScript has great support in [every editor](http://www.typescriptlang.org/index.html#download-links), but this project has been preconfigured for use with [VS Code](https://code.visualstudio.com/).
+> **Note on editors!** - TypeScript has great support in [every editor](http://www.typescriptlang.org/index.html#download-links), but this project has been pre-configured for use with [VS Code](https://code.visualstudio.com/).
 Throughout the README I'll try to call out specific places where VS code really shines or where this project has been setup to take advantage of specific features.

 ## Getting TypeScript